OCA/vertical-community/__unreviewed__/mail_holacracy/README.md

 # Mail for Holocracy #

-This module enhances the mail.group object in order to use it for holacracy process and nesting message groups into each other.
+This module enhances the mail.group object in order to use it for holocracy processes and nesting message groups into each other.

 ## Functions ##
 - Mail.group is now a recursive model.
 You can't subscribe to a parent group but each followers of a group is automatically subscribed to his parent group